-Prodigy has not yet earned revenue from its venture builder business.
-Its ability to continue operations will be largely reliant on its continued attractiveness to equity investors.
+Prodigy has earned minimal revenue to date from its venture builder business.
+Its ability to continue operations will be largely reliant on its continued attractiveness to equity investors and profit from its services business.
 The Company may incur operating losses as it spends funds to develop its venture builder business operations.
 There is no guarantee that the Company will be able to achieve its business objectives.
 The continued development of Prodigy may require substantial additional financing in future.
 The failure to raise such capital could result in the delay or indefinite postponement of current business objectives or the Company going out of business.
 While the services business will provide some level of funding, a critical source of funding available to the Company will consist of equity financing.
 There can be no assurance that additional capital or other types of financing will be available if needed or that, if available, the terms of such financing will be favourable to the Company.
 In addition, from time to time, the Company may enter into transactions to acquire assets or the shares of other corporations.
-These transactions may be financed wholly or partially with debt, which may temporarily increase the Company's debt levels above industry standards.
+These transactions may be financed wholly or partially with debt, which may temporarily increase the Company's debt levels.